The fast of Ramadan:

 during Ramadan.
 3

-Muslims may engage in a number of activities during Ramadan:
+Muslims often engage in religious activities during Ramadan:

 - Taraweeh prayers (a.k.a. the night prayers) are said every evening during Ramadan